Skip to content

 TermDefinition

-SessionA running Claude Code environment in a container
+SessionA running agent environment in a container

-SandboxThe Docker container providing isolation
+SandboxThe OCI container providing isolation

 ProfileTeam configuration (plugins, servers, policies)